 An empty suit of knightly armor decorates the halls of a forgotten mansion.
 A sticky patina of dust, cobwebs and soot has embalmed the surface of its whilom shining metal.

-It’s inhabited by the ghost of a peasant child, that once dreamed.
+It’s inhabited by the ghost of a peasant child, who once dreamt.

 — Bastian Espada